fsfe/reuse-tool/docs/scripts.rst

 *******

 Unless the authors have signed away their copyright to a company or the project, the authors are also the copyright holders of their contributions.
-So in a lot of cases it is valuable to know the original authors in order to explictly state these copyright holders.
+So in a lot of cases it is valuable to know the original authors in order to explicitly state these copyright holders.

 Commit authors
 ==============